espressif/idf-eclipse-plugin/README.md

 * Select your applicaton from the second drop-down, which is called `Launch Configuration`
 * Select target from the third drop-down, which is called `Launch Target`
 * Now click on the `Build` button widget which you see on the far left of the toolbar

-**NOTE:**  When everything configured correctly as specified above - you will see that `cmake.run.esp32.xtensa` folder is created under the project build folder, this is where the application build articats will be generated.

 ![](docs/images/9_cmake_build.png)